solonas13/ius/datasets/README.md

 cd ..
 ```
 Second, compile using `make` and execute the following to generate patterns
-of length in [64, 1024] for different z values as detailed below:
+of length in [64, 1024] for different z values:

 ```console